la2050/archive/_organizations/the-los-angeles-mayors-council-on-innovation-and-industry.md

-   -LAMCII has developed two engaging and robust websites â€“ lamcii.org and edge.la.
+   -LAMCII has developed two engaging and robust websites — lamcii.org and edge.la.
 Both sites are quickly becoming hubs for information directed to those who want to understand how the future of LA is being navigated.
 The purpose of our websites is to be the gateway or aggregator of information about Los Angeles - involving the innovation and tech community, events and activities, real estate opportunities and contact lists.
 These sites act as an uber-connector for anyone wanting to become involved in this community.
 They help others realize the potential of the city and its members.